Maggia (municipality): Sights

-Maggia central tourist draws include: beaches on the banks of the Maggia River; Vallemaggia's largest carnival celebration; the 16th century Santa Maria Maggiore church; the Centoscalini church; its COOP grocery store; and, of course, its beloved AC Vallemaggia football club.
+Maggia central tourist draws include: beaches on the banks of the Maggia River; Vallemaggia's largest carnival celebration; the 16th-century Santa Maria Maggiore church; the Centoscalini church; its COOP grocery store; and the AC Vallemaggia football club.

 Sports

 Maggia also boasts of its successful football club AC Vallemaggia, which play in the Seconda Lega Regionale of FTC, the fifth-highest level in Switzerland.
 Recently the club spent a season in a superior category and reach the final of the Ticino Cup.
 The Club was a merger of AC Maggia and lower division teams AC Centrovalle and FC Avegno.
-Notable players of the Club were Andrea Rotanzi and Remy Frigomosca.

 In 2005 a team representing Maggia took part of Jeux Sans Frontiérs, a European game show.
 The team placed third, the second highest performance for a Swiss Team in Jeux Sans Frontiérs history.

 Boston Red Sox player, Dustin Pedroia, is of Swiss origin, with roots in the village of Maggia.